Skip to content

 The Trust Collapse

-Supercivilization·March 30, 2026·5 min read
+Supercivilization··5 min read

 But this is not background noise.
 This is structural.

-What does the government trust number actually mean?
+The government trust number

 In 1964, 77% of Americans trusted the federal government.
 The decline since then has crossed every administration, every party, every economic cycle.
 It is not about who holds office.
 It is about what the office has become.